An Eye-Opening Encounter

 Because I can’t.

 This has always been my normal.
-I thought when people would describe “seeing” a person or the ability to recall an image of that person in their mind, that it was just metaphorical but apparently it isn’t.
+When people would describe “seeing” a person or the ability to recall an image of that person in their mind, I thought it was just metaphorical, but apparently it isn’t.

 They really do ‘see’ images in their mind.

-Fast forward many years, there is now a word for this lack of visual memory: ‘Aphantasia’.
+Fast forward many years, and there is now a word for this lack of visual memory: ‘aphantasia’.

-Being aphantasic hasn’t got in the way of my education, nor my work as an adult.
+Being aphantasic hasn’t gotten in the way of my education or my professional work as an adult.
 I have a degree and a limited circle of friends who now understand – or at least are trying their best to understand – how my thought processes differ.
-They don’t all really get that I do not see pictures of their faces in my mind yet, but I’ll forgive them that,most days
+They don’t all really get that I do not see pictures of their faces in my mind yet, but I’ll forgive them that, most days.